CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 $ swift upload <old_bucket_name> <file_name>
 ```
 **Note:** This might cause a warning  "_409 Conflict: BucketAlreadyExists_", but that does not necessarily mean that the upload failed.
-If the next line shows the file name, it was successfully uploaded to the existing bucket.
+If the next line shows the file name, it was successfully uploaded to the already existing bucket.

 ```bash
 $ swift upload my_fishbucket my_fish.jpg